 - Whether the status holder can state compelling grounds arising out of previous persecution or former serious harm to refuse to return to his or her country of origin.

 If at least one of these conditions applies, the IND does not revoke temporary asylum status.

 If the status holder has a permanent status of international protection, ceased circumstances do not lead to the revocation of the status (article 35 Aliens Act).

 In January 2020, the IND decided that it would no longer consider certain parts of Sudan to be in a conflict that reaches the Article 15c QD-standards.
 At the same time, the IND announced starting a reassessment of all subsidiary protection statuses that were granted in line with the country policy stating that there was a 15c-situation in some parts of Sudan.
-The IND announced that around a hundred statuses were going to be reassessed because they believed that the change of circumstances in Sudan had such a significant and non-temporary nature that the fear of persecution or the real risk of serious harm could no longer be regarded as well-founded (article 3.37g Aliens Regulation).
-The reassessment project terminated in 2021, resulting in 0 revocations on the ground of ceased circumstances.
+The IND announced that around a hundred statuses were going to be reassessed because they believed that the change of circumstances in Sudan had such a significant and non-temporary nature that the fear of persecution or the real risk of serious harm could no longer be regarded as well-founded (article 3.37g Aliens Regulation) The reassessment project terminated in 2021.
+According to the Evaluation of the IND, the reassessment resulted in 0 revocations on the ground of ceased circumstances.
 Most of the status holders kept their permits on other grounds as many groups were considered to be at risk in Sudan.

 No extension of the residence permit